iworks/omnibus/readme.txt

 == Changelog ==

+= 1.2.2 (2023-01-02) =

+* A warning in the related products loop check has been fixed.
+Props for [pietrzyk25](https://wordpress.org/support/users/pietrzyk25/).
+* If no data is available, displaying the current price as the lowest has been added.

 = 1.2.1 (2023-01-02) =

-* Fixed critical exception during adding new product.
+* Corrected a critical error that occurred while adding a new product.
 Props for [rask44](https://wordpress.org/support/users/rask44/).

 = 1.2.0 (2023-01-02) =

 * Added support for the "Easy Digital Downloads" plugin.
-* Changed plugin name from `Omnibus` to `Omnibus — Show the lowest price of a product`.
+* Renamed the plugin "Omnibus — Show the lowest price of a product" instead of "Omnibus."
 * The `iworks_omnibus_days` filter has been added to the number of days amount.
 * The `iworks_omnibus_integration_woocommerce_price_lowest` filter has been added.
 * The `iworks_omnibus_message` filter has been added to the message.